MohammedAbdullah1995/Assignment-web/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test --coverage`

+Runs tests for the project using Yarn and generates a code coverage report.

 ### `yarn build`